cysouw/diathesis/text/c01_introduction.md

 ### Auftragsherabstufung (*geben/gelten + zu + Infinitiv*) {#sec:summary-austragsherabstufung}

 The ~~Auftragsherabstufung~~ (full discussion in [@sec:zuinfinitive-geben-demotion] and subsequent sections) uses a subjectless light verbs *gelten* [@next a] or *geben* [@next b] with *zu* and an infinitive.
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the light verbs are always in the third person singular, resulting in fixed expressions *es gibt* or *es gilt*.
 Any other argument is simply preserved, like the accusative *den Koffer* 'the suitcase' in the examples below.
 The removed subject can optionally be retained with a *für* prepositional phrase.
 These constructions semantically invoke some kind of assignment.
 Additionally, the *geben* diatheses (but not *gelten*) typically is used with some kind of quantification [@next b].
-This diathesis is structurally similary to the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).
+The *geben* diathesis is related to the *Auftragskausativ* (see [@sec:summary-auftragskausativ]).

 ::: ex
 a.
 Wir verlieren den Koffer nicht. \